 How does it work?

 Your mitral valves can malfunction for many reasons, including an abnormality at birth, or as a result of rheumatic fever, heart disease or an infection.
-When your mitral valve doesn’t fully open or close, we can repair or replace it.
+When your mitral valve doesn’t fully open or close, it can be repaired or replaced.

 One type of repair for a narrowing, or stenotic mitral valve, involves inserting a catheter (flexible tube for medical purposes) with a small balloon on the end into your valve and expanding it to “stretch” the valve open.
 If you have a leaking or regurgitant valve, the separations or ruptures are repaired with sutures.
 When your valve is weak or “floppy,” it can be tightened.
-CVTI’s rate of successful mitral valve repairs is one of the highest in the region.
+USC CardioVascular Thoracic Institute‘s rate of successful mitral valve repairs is one of the highest in the region.

 What benefits will you receive when you go through the procedure?